qMRLab/qmrlab.github.io/_posts/2022-12-20-DNA-qMRI-part-1.md

 title:  "The Double Helix and MRI Part 1: DNA is Quantitative, MRI Is Not."
 author: Nadia
 image: /assets/images/DNA_part_1_00.png
-excerpt: "Quantitative magnetic resonance imaging (qMRI) has previously been compared to jelly beans and symphonic orchestras, alphabet soups and Bento boxes.
-Continuing on with this tradition, we will now compare qMRI to DNA."
+excerpt: "Quantitative MRI (qMRI) lends itself well to metaphors, from jelly beans and symphonic orchestras to alphabet soups and Bento boxes...
+And DNA!"
 featured: true
 hidden: false
 ---